nitianabhigyan/Writeups/Anthem writeup.md

 # Anthem
-This writeup is more geared towards guiding a reader on how to approach this problem ( or at least the way i did), rather than just telling you the flags!
+This writeup is more geared towards guiding a reader on how to approach this problem ( or at least the way i did), rather than just telling you the flags!<br>
+<b>Challenge link</b>: [https://tryhackme.com/room/anthem](https://tryhackme.com/room/anthem)
 ## IP address
 10.10.36.112<br>
 <b>NOTE</b>: The challenge description clearly states: